 If your computer freezes, it could be a software or a hardware problem.

-When devices are frozen, it means the windows on screen have stopped responding.
+When devices are frozen, it means the windows on the screen have stopped responding.
 Everything has become at a stand-still.
 This can be quite frustrating to users, especially when working remotely or finishing up daily online schooling.

 The easiest remedy comes as simply restarting your computer.
 Sometimes, that may not help.
 Here are a few reasons why your PC freezes up: